malachykeaveny/SQA_CA_2_2021/README.md

  ## Unit testing and Test-Driven development
  ![Unit tests](./images/unitTesting.png)
- <p>The tool I used for code coverage is the development process that was followed throughout this
+ <p>A unit test is the name given to a test that is carried out on a piece of code.
+Unit tests are an integral
- project.
-It involves writing a unit test for a feature.
-The developer will then focus solely on making that unit test pass.</p>
+ piece of the puzzle when it comes to achieving software quality.
+They allow developers to write code faster while still maintaining a high standard, as problems may be debugged with greater ease.
+One of the main benefits to writing unit tests, is the thought process required.
+Very often, while writing a test for a function (that has yet to be developed, more on test-driven development in the next section), the developer will realise a design flaw within their solution.
+Such discoveries may save the developer hours of trouble.
+While a unit test can cover an entire class, smaller tests are generally regarded as better.
+The developer will then focus solely on making that unit test pass.
+I used the JUnit 5 framework to write tests during this project.</p>

  An example of test driven development within this project is during the creation of [creating a student grade](https://github.com/malachykeaveny/SQA_CA_2_2021/commit/bec9e589d6a5072aa8eba4c480b9ed78fdab64df).
  Within this commit, we can observe the test being written in UnitTest.Java.
 The test "testStudentGrade"